Registration for the event is now closed.

 The goal is to help you "Build on BACnet" for client's building automation and energy management systems and to give participants a good grasp of how to facilitate a robust and low-cost HVACR/BAS automation system with controller programming, network integration, building supervision, and secure remote access.
 Students will be given a BASautomation Product Training Certificate of completion, a booklet/workbook with course material for future reference, and a link to a 30-day after-class live discussion thread on our Building Automation Blog where the presenters will be available for 30 days after the session to answer any questions which may come up.

 Concepts of each subject will be covered, and students will get a hands-on experience in each discipline.
 However, some basic understanding of IP networks, BACnet networks, Modbus networks, and function block diagram programming is recommended.
 Students are required to bring a Windows laptop with any standard web browser installed (Chrome browser recommended).
-Any additional Windows PC tools, such as our BAScontrol Toolset and BACnet Discovery Tool will be installed at the beginning of the session.
-If students would like to get a head start, it is advised but not required to review each of the product data sheets in order to get a basic understanding of each device being used in the training session.
+Any additional Windows PC tools, such as our BAScontrol Toolset and BACnet Discovery Tool, should be pre-installed before the training.
+To get the most out of the training, it is highly recommended to review each of the product data sheets to get a basic understanding of each device being used in the training session.